May 27, 2020

-- Visitors must be free of fever (temperature will be checked upon entry) OR acute severe cough OR shortness of breath.
+- Visitors must be free of fever (temperature will be checked upon entry) OR acute severe cough OR shortness of breath OR diarrhea.

 - Except for transit to and from, visitors are to stay in the patient’s room for the duration of their visit.